 (Note: If you do find negative search results, don’t click on them!
 This boosts a link’s search ratings!)

 - Check your organizations current content.
 If your only web presence is your personal, public Facebook profile of you doing a keg stand or someone else’s mean spirited review of your company then you need a) follow some social media netiquette and remove any web stuff that is off brand that you can control (ie. make your personal Facebook private, or remove inappropriate pictures from Twitter) and b) make an effort to increase your web presence in a positive way

 - Create On-Brand and On-Purpose Content.
 By creating on brand messaging on your company website, blog or social media accounts you are ensuring that content you control will be more likely to come up in searches.
 Always remember that content is key.
 The more quality content you put out there the more likely it is to pop up in searches and this can help to push negative content down in the search rankings.

 - Encourage Positive Reviews.
-If you have clients and customers that voice their love for your organization then take advantage of that by requesting they post a review on your Yelp or Google Places page or where ever your reviews are gathering.
+If you have clients and customers that voice their love for your organization then take advantage of that by requesting they post a review.
 However, you must be sure to make it as easy as possible for them do so: Create an email template or print a card with step by step instructions and the exact url they can visit to post their positive review.